abhash896/Face_Recognition/README.md

 # Face_Recognition

+## Note:
-## Should only by used for reference purposes.
+Should only by used for reference purposes.

 Face recognition problems commonly fall into one of two categories: